Canadian police arrest dozens to sweep protesters from parliament area

 ($1 = 1.2749 Canadian dollars)

 (Reporting by Steve Scherer and Carlos Osorio in Ottawa, Additional reporting by Kyaw Soe Oo, Blair Gable and Shannon Stapleton in Ottawa, and Jennifer Gauthier in Surrey, B.C.
-Editing by Sandra Maler and Matthew Lewis)
+Editing by Sandra Maler, Matthew Lewis and Richard Chang)

 By Steve Scherer and Carlos Osorio